lakshyarao22/alexa/macOS-Quick-Start-Guide.md

     }
     ```

-2. Enter the `clientId`, `clientSecret`, and `productId` that you obtained during registration, then save.
+2. Enter the `clientId`, `clientSecret`, and `productId` that you saved during device registration and save.

+    **NOTE**: Do not remove the quotes and make sure there are no extra characters or spaces!
+The required values are strings.

-   **NOTE** - `deviceSerialNumber` is pre-populated for this project, however, a commercial product should use a serial number or other unique identified for the device.
+    **NOTE 2**: `deviceSerialNumber` is pre-populated for this project, however, a commercial product should use a serial number or other unique identified for the device.

-Locale is set to US English by default in the sample JSON, however, British English (en-GB) and German (de-DE) are supported.
+The locale is set to US English by default in the sample JSON, however, British English, (en-GB), German (de-DE) and Indian English (en-IN) are supported.
 Feel free to test each language.

 **IMPORTANT**: It is a good idea to save a backup of this file.
 Subsequent builds may overwrite the values in `AlexaClientSDKConfig.json`.